A Continuous Energy Ising Machine Leveraging Difference-of-Convex Programming: Supplementary Material

 \subsubsection{ballistic Bifurcation Machine (bSB)}

 We implemented the ballistic Bifurcation Machine following the approach described in~\cite{goto2021}.
-The pseudocode is provided below.
+The pseudocode is provided in \textbf{Algorithm S2}.
 Following the setup in~\cite{goto2021}, the pump rate is set to $a_0 = 1$, so that $a_t$ increases linearly from 0 to 1 according to the prescribed pump rate schedule.
-The time step $\Delta_t$ is fixed at 1 for the $K_{2000}$ and SK models.
-For MAX-CUT and large graphs, we select $\Delta_t$ from the set \{0.25, 0.5, 0.75, 1, 1.25\}, based on empirical performance.
+The time step $\Delta_t$ is selected from the set \{0.25, 0.5, 0.75, 1, 1.25\}, based on empirical performance.
 The coupling strength $c_0$ is set using the formula:

 where \(\langle \J \rangle\) denotes the sample variance of the entries of the matrix \(\J\).
 For instance, for the $K_{2000}$ model with $J_{ij} = \pm 1$ and $n=2000$, this yields $c_0 \approx 0.0112$.
 For other problem instances (e.g., SK, G-Set, Biq Mac), we compute $c_0$ explicitly based on the corresponding \(\J\) matrix for each graph.